Fees: Standard £ 64 Conc £26 Full £129 * Enrol online for standard fee payers only

 This Wordpress course is an introduction into creating a free blog (an abbreviation of the expression web log) or in simpler terms a journal that is available on the World Wide Web and a personal website as the first step into establishing your online presence.
 Students will cover how to use Wordpress.com – a free online service – to create their own mini website or blog.

-This course is suitable for complete beginners who wish to learn about blogging and create a free WordPress.com blog.
+This course is suitable for complete beginners who wish to learn about blogging and create a free WordPress.com blog, or find out about how to create a website using WordPress.

 Good basic computer skills: How to use a mouse and keyboard proficiently, as well as the ability to navigate through computer files and folders i.e. standard file management.
 This course is not for IT beginners or people who have only completed an introductory course on computing.
 No previous knowledge of web design is needed.